English political intrigue during the Dutch Revolt: The Leicester Expedition

 The impetus behind what would become the Leicester Expedition came about from advice given to her by the Privy Council to operate with a stronger active role within the Low Countries.
 According to John Bruce of the Camden Society, the advice of the Privy Council was to:

 send over a considerable body of auxiliary forces, and to place them under the command of some eminent person, who should not merely direct the military operations, but should also assist the States-General with his counsel, and put them in the way of correcting many errors of government into which they have fallen.

 Elizabeth had initially disagreed with this advice, fearing primarily of the precedent that could be set in assisting rebellions against a sovereign ruler, especially against Phillip II in consideration to the danger she was in with the Catholic world.
-By September 1585, it was guaranteed that the Queen would nominate Robert Dudley to the Privy Council and to the States-General within the Netherlands, due to his perceived intimate knowledge and level of connection to the Queen herself, being a “personal favorite” of hers that also did not have a necessary and irreplaceable role in her Court.
+However, on 10 August 1585 the Treaty of Nonsuch was concluded between Elizabeth and the States General of the Netherlands forming an alliance between the two countries along the lines of the Privy Council's advice.
+By September 1585, it was guaranteed that the Queen would nominate Robert Dudley to the Council of State and to the States-General within the Netherlands, due to his perceived intimate knowledge and level of connection to the Queen herself, being a “personal favorite” of hers that also did not have a necessary and irreplaceable role in her Court.